Fundamental diagram of urban rail transit considering train-passenger interaction: Derivation of FD

 \section{Derivation of FD}

 This appendix describes derivation of the FD expressed in Eqs.~\eqref{fdeq}--\eqref{critk}.
 Consider a looped rail transit system under steady state operation.
-Let $L$ be the length of the railroad, $S$ be the number of the stations, $M$ be the number of trains, $H$ be the headway time of the operation, $t_b$ be the dwelling time of a train at a station, $t_c$ be the cruising time of a train between adjacent stations, and $q_p$ be the passenger demand flow rate per station.
+Let $L$ be the length of the railroad, $S$ be the number of the stations, $M$ be the number of trains, $H$ be the time-headway of the operation, $t_b$ be the dwelling time of a train at a station, $t_c$ be the cruising time of a train between adjacent stations, and $q_p$ be the passenger demand flow rate per station.
 Note that the distance between adjacent stations $l$ is $L/S$ and the number of passengers boarding a train at each station is $q_pH$.

-The headway time of the operation is derived as follows.
+The time-headway of the operation is derived as follows.
 The round trip time of a train in the looped railroad is $S(t_b+t_c)$, and $M$ trains pass the station during that time.
 Then, the identities $NH = S(t_b+t_c)$ and

 hold.
-Moreover, by the definition of headway and Newell's car-following rule, the headway time $H$ must satisfy
+Moreover, by the definition of headway and Newell's car-following rule, the time-headway $H$ must satisfy

 This reduces to